The Story Of The Delphi Murders — And The Chilling Video Evidence Left Behind

 Investigators interviewed a Colorado resident, Daniel Nations, in connection to the Delphi murders.
 Nations once lived in Indiana and faced charges in September 2017 for threatening people with a hatchet on a rural trail in Colorado.
 But a lack of further evidence prevented Daniel Nations from being arrested.

-Another theory involves a second photo from the Delphi killings, taken at about 2 p.m. on that fateful day, which shows a man hiding behind a tree.
+Another theory involved a second photo from the Delphi killings, taken at about 2 p.m. on that fateful day, which shows a man hiding behind a tree.
 The Snapchat photo shows Abigail walking on the abandoned railroad bridge.
 Several feet behind her, a blurry figure can be seen behind a tree off to the side of the trail.

 Local news reports in 2018 discuss the frustrating lack of answers in the Delphi murders case.